Getting Started with Cortex Agent Evaluations

 - How to create evaluation datasets with ground truth data

-- How to run evaluations and interpret metrics
+- How to run evaluations using the Snowsight UI

 - How to compare agent configurations to identify improvements